Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 Mixing other spring bulbs, such as daffodils, hyacinths, and alliums, can extend the blooming season and add variety to the seasonal garden.

-When planting, you can place the bulbs closer together in containers than in the ground, but they should not touch each other or the sides of the pot.
+When planting, you can tuck the bulbs a little closer together than you would in the garden, but be sure they’re not touching each other or the sides of the container.

 Until next time,